complxalgorithm/graph-data/README.md

 # To-Do
 - [ ] Speed up run time so there isn't a large delay after first executing program
+- [ ] Modulize the script so it isn't all on one long script file
 - [ ] Generalize program so non-precipitation data can be graphed
 - [ ] Hide 0.5 intervals on y-axis
 - [ ] Prompt user whether they want to use inches or cms (or other units such as ft or m)